What Should I Do If Police Want To Search My Home?

 There are all sorts of different rules.
 Believe it or not, most of the regulations are slanted towards the police when searching people's homes.
 Here's what's called a good-faith exception.

-In other words, even if the warrant is no good and the magistrate or judge should have never issued the subpoena in the first place, if the police, in good faith, believe that the warrant was good, they may be able to get around any type of activity that is unreasonable.
+In other words, even if the warrant is not good and the magistrate or judge should never have issued the subpoena in the first place, if the police, in good faith, believe that the warrant was good, they may be able to circumvent any unreasonable activity.

-Suppose they lie or say something illegal or give wrong information about a warrant.
-In that case, that may be a way to traverse the warrant, which means looking behind the warrant and showing that the police are not legitimate and have not given legitimate information.
+Suppose they lie, say something illegal, or give wrong information about a warrant.
+In that case, that may be a way to circumvent the warrant, which means looking behind the warrant and showing that the police are not legitimate and have not given legitimate information.